SushanthKumble/MultiPlayer-Tic-Tc-Toe/README.md

 ## ✨ Features
 - **Multiplayer Gameplay**: Play Tic Tac Toe with others in real-time.
 - **User Authentication**: Secure login and registration using JSON Web Tokens (JWT).
-- **Database Storage**: User credentials and game data are stored in a MySQL database.
+- **Database Storage**: User credentials are stored in a MySQL database.
 - **Real-Time Communication**: Powered by Socket.IO for instant game updates.

 ---